waltermeyer/waltermeyer.github.io/_posts/2015-5-23-3D-Printing.md

 In this case, we are telling the program to create a sphere of size 40 millimiters.
 The 40 mm in this case corresponds to the diameter of the sphere.

 Finally, let's make something a little more complicated (and useful) by combining the simple things we have done so far.

+The following will build a ring (for your finger!).
+Basically, the lines that are preceded by two forward slashes (//) are comments which indicate what is going on.
+Paste it into your OpenSCAD application and try it for yourself.
+The idea here is that you are using the difference() function to take two cylinders, subtracting the second one from the first.
+This has the effect of creating a ring!

+	difference() {
+	        // build a cylinder
+	        cylinder (h = 13, r=20, center = true);
+	        // "subtract" another cylinder from the previous one cylinder (h = 50, r=17, center = true);
+	}

 Now, OpenSCAD can get really complicated, so those simple examples and then you can go down the "rabbit hole" of the OpenSCAD documentation on your own [here](http://en.wikibooks.org/wiki/Category:OpenSCAD_User_Manual).